Foreign internal defense: Counterinsurgency in Colombia

-In an effort to reducing the export of Heroin from Afghanistan, the United States committed a large number of resources to the Colombian government to combat the Fuerzas Armadas Revolucionarias Colombianas (FARC) insurgency in Colombia.
-The FARC was identified as a key component in the Heroin supply chain.
 Instead of deploying forces to Colombia to conduct counterinsurgency operations, the United States maintained a minimal presence.
 Instead, the United States focused on providing resources and training to the Colombian military and police force to conduct their own Counterinsurgency operations.
 By 2011, the FARC had been marginalized and Columbia had established a strong central government.

-Preemptive Counterinsurgency in Africa
+Preemptive counterinsurgency in Africa

 The United States has maintained a presence in Africa in order to decrease the risk of an insurgency.
-In 2013, the U.S. had 5000 troops in Africa that “carried out 55 operations, 10 exercises and 481 security cooperation activities.”
+In 2013, the U.S. had 5000 troops in Africa that "carried out 55 operations, 10 exercises and 481 security cooperation activities."
 The U.S. strategy in Africa is a three pronged approach that includes military support and training, highly advertised humanitarian projects, and intelligence gathering.
-When gathering intelligence, the United States has focused its efforts on cultural intelligence to support “Africom strategic movements on the continent.”
-The end goal of the U.S. is to gather “...socio-cultural and political knowledge of the potential enemy before s/he becomes an enemy.”
+When gathering intelligence, the United States has focused its efforts on cultural intelligence to support "Africom strategic movements on the continent."
+The end goal of the U.S. is to gather "...socio-cultural and political knowledge of the potential enemy before s/he becomes an enemy."